ozfortress seasonal league Ruleset

 1.1 Regular Season Format

 The competition will be split into four brackets - Premier, Intermediate, Main and Open (signup numbers pending).
 Premier and Intermediate will have eight teams while Main and Open will have an unrestricted number of teams.

 The regular season will be played over 7 weeks, with playoffs/finals rounds lasting approximately 3 weeks.
-It is a team’s responsibility to commit to the full length of the season when they submit an application.
+It is a team’s responsibility to commit to the full length of the season when they submit a signup application.

 Two maps will be played for each regular season match.
 Matches are expected to last just over an hour.